claudiobritof/Data-Consolidation-Script-in-Python/README.md

 1. Run the script using a Python interpreter.
 2. The script will establish a connection to the specified MySQL database to read and fetch all the data from the "raw_data" table.
 3. It will create a new table named "consolidated_data" to store the consolidated data.
 If the table already exists, it will be dropped before creating a new one to avoid duplication.
+4. The script will consolidate the data by month, performing various calculations on the fetched data.
+The consolidated data will be stored in a pandas DataFrame.